732911129/samples/strikingly-hangman/README.md

 ## improvement ideas

+- I want to do a Bayes one.
+I really feel this is a game which works to be player from a Bayes inspired model.

+## improvement ideas

 - Rather than just sorting by frequency, I think we should sort by surprise, or entropy.
 Like, the entropy of a letter occuring, being somehow the probability of a letter in such a context general context (word of that legnth or with union, versus the probability of it occurring in that specific context )
 - SOrt by that.
 - Guess based on highest information content.